 - The type and place you get your test, item, or service

-To find out more about your out-of-pocket costs with Original Medicare, talk with your provider.
+Talk with your provider to find out more about your out-of-pocket costs with Original Medicare.

-Vision care costs if you have a MA plan vary depending on your plan.
-All MA plans offer the same Medicare-covered, medically necessary benefits as Part B, but you typically have to receive care from in-network providers, and your copay/coinsurance structure may be different.
+If you have a MA plan, vision care costs vary depending on your plan.
+All MA plans offer the same Medicare-covered, medically necessary benefits as Part B. Still, you typically must receive care from in-network providers, and your copay/coinsurance structure may be different.

-Some MA plans have a $0 monthly premium (although you still pay your Part B monthly premium which is $148.50 for 2021) for vision benefits.
-Some MA plans offer supplemental vision care coverage for a monthly premium that can range from $9 to $66.
+Some MA plans have a $0 monthly premium (although you still pay your Part B monthly premium of $170.10 for 2022) for vision benefits.
+Some MA plans offer supplemental vision care coverage for a monthly premium ranging from about $10 to $70.
 Most MA plans with vision care have an allowance that you can apply toward the purchase of either eyeglasses or contact lenses.
 Depending on the plan, this allowance can be used once every 12 or 24 months and ranges from $100 to $200.
 Any other costs related to corrective lenses are your responsibility.

 Whether you have Original Medicare or a MA plan, medically necessary vision care is considered a Medicare-covered benefit.
 You are eligible to receive services from approved providers, and you may be responsible for a portion of the costs in the form of a copay or coinsurance.